 What About A VPN?

-A VPN helps you unlock content that might be geofenced, such as Netflix USA (if you aren’t currently in the US or traveling) or BBC UK.
+A VPN helps you unlock content that might be geofenced, such as Netflix USA (if you aren’t currently in the US or are traveling) or BBC UK.
 It also encrypts your data to protect it against hackers.
 Think you don’t have anything of value on your TV box?
 Think again.
 What about your Netflix password and payment details?

 If you are using Kodi, not just any VPN service will do.
 Not all VPNs support streaming or P2P file exchange (torrenting).
 Also, while all VPNs will cut your internet speeds, some cut them more than others.
 While this might not matter much when you are browsing the net, it will when you are streaming 4K content.